evilpaper/super-hero-card-brawl/README.md

 ## Known issues

 [ ] - Card stays on board on restart if same card is being assigned to same slot again.
-[ ] - Card hover is sticking out beneath overlay on game over and game won.
+[ ] - Card hovered is sticking out beneath overlay on game over and game won.

 ## Contributions